dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

   user documentation
   describing what the code does, and provide any necessary data.

-* Keep the fork in sync. with the original repository.
-While working, it is highly likely that changes are occurring in the original repository.
-This may impact the user's work.
+* Keep the fork in sync with the original repository.
+While working, it is highly likely that changes are occurring in the original repository, which could have an impact.
   Regularly use the following commands to keep the fork in sync with the original repository.